 Substitutes for Prerequisite courses:

-- Passing the CFA Level I exam
+- Passing the CFA Level I exam prior to application

 In order to increase your competitive advantage in the job market, we would recommend taking the following courses in addition to the two aforementioned prerequisites (ranked in order of importance):